koendewit/django-direct-cloud-upload/README.md

 ### Error "No file was submitted.
 Check the encoding type on the form."

-If you get this error when submitting a form containing a `CloudFileWidget`, the widget is probably attached to a `django.db.models.FileField` or `django.forms.FileField`.
+If you get this error when submitting a form containing a `CloudFileWidget`, the widget is probably attached to a `FileField`.
 Use a `django.db.models.TextField` (for models) or `django.forms.CharField` (for forms) instead.